Fulbright Finalist Resources

 - Mouse‐drawn signature

 - The medical clearance process typically takes 2-3 weeks.
+Depending on the content of the medical form, some reviews may take longer than 3 weeks.
+The medical form should be submitted 3 months prior to the anticipated grant start to allow for sufficient time for review.
 When your medical clearance has been approved IIE will send you a confirmation email.

-- If there are any problems with the Medical History and Examination Form or if additional information is required by the State Department doctor, IIE will contact you.
+- If there are any problems with the medical form or if additional information is required by the Fulbright Program doctor, IIE may contact you.

-- If you wish to view your Medical History and Examination Form after it has been submitted, you can access it via the IIE Participant Portal.
+- If you wish to view your medical form after it has been submitted, you can access it via the IIE Participant Portal.

-- Remember: If your medical status or medical needs change after you have been medically cleared, prior to departure or at any time during your Fulbright program, you are required to notify IIE and/or your Fulbright Commission.
-Certain changes, especially prior to departure, may require an updated Medical History and Examination Form.
+- Remember: If your medical status or medical needs change after you have been medically cleared, prior to departure or at any time during your Fulbright program, you are required to notify IIE and your Fulbright Commission.
+Certain changes may require an updated medical form.

-Dependents: Dependents do not require IIE/Department of State medical clearance.
+Dependents: Dependents do not require Fulbright Program medical clearance.
 However, if you will be accompanied by dependents, we recommend that they have a complete medical examination prior to departure.
 You should also obtain appropriate health and accident insurance for any accompanying dependents, including emergency evacuation and repatriation benefits.

-Submission Deadline: The Medical History and Examination Form is due no later than three months before your grant start date.
+Submission Deadline: The medical form is due no later than three months before your grant start date.
 It should be submitted as soon as possible.
+Submitting your medical form late may result in a delayed start of your Fulbright grant.

 2. Fulbright Program Terms & Conditions Form